-Conversion rate is the percentage of users who complete a desired action.
+Conversion rate is a measure of the percentage of users who complete a desired action.
 This action will vary depending on industry and business, and will possibly even change as a marketer moves from one campaign to the next.
-By looking at each campaign’s goals, a marketer can better determine the best action to compare against the total number of users.
-Here are some examples of conversions that you can measure:

-Once you have decided on a goal (or three) to track, you can calculate your conversion rate.
-There are a couple versions of conversion rate formulas out there, but we think this one is the best way to measure success:
+Once you have decided on a goal (or three) to track, you can use the formula below to calculate conversion rate.
+There are a couple of versions of conversion rate formulas out there, but we think this one is the best way to measure success:

 Conversion Rate = Clicks or Visits / Conversions